To download a PDF copy of the entire Mentoring Handbook, please click here.

 - Do not treat a formal mentoring relationship as a relationship requiring you to check particular boxes.
 If you treat the mentoring relationship as a task or an assignment, it will become nothing more.

 Recommended Steps for a Successful Mentoring Relationship – every mentoring relationship can be improved with thoughtful planning of activities.
 Some activities to consider, include:

 - AT THE INITIAL MEETING it is essential for mentors and mentees to jointly develop a plan for the mentoring relationship.
 Identify and discuss goals for the mentoring relationship.
-Suggested sample Mentoring Plans are available at CAMP Website: http://coloradomentoring.org;
+Suggested sample Mentoring Plans are available on the CAMP Website HERE.

 - AT THE INITIAL MEETING it is also essential for mentors and mentees to draft and sign a mentoring agreement, which will help manage the expectations for both.
 (For example, attorneys not from the same law office will want to layout attorney-client privilege guidelines.)
-Suggested sample Mentoring Plans are available at the CAMP Website: http://coloradomentoring.org;
+Suggested sample Mentoring Plans are available on the CAMP Website HERE.

 - Mentors can tell a career story.
 Share the highs and the lows of your career path or have the mentee interview the mentor about his or her own career path.
 What were the barriers to overcome and the pitfalls along the way about learning from failures as well as successes, etc.;